samayo/bulletproof/README.md

  *   limitSize() - Set the min and max image size limit (in bytes)
  *   limitDimension() - Set the max height and width of image upload  (in pixels)
  *   folder() - set a folder to store the uploads.
 It will be created automatically.
- *   upload() - the final method that checks everything and uploads the file.
+ *   upload() - the final method that checks everything and uploads the image.
  *     The variable $bulletProof will contain the path/image from the upload,
  *     So, you can simply store it in db or echo it like  <img src='$bulletProof' />;
  */